-3.2.
-Assessment of the information provided
+3.1.
+Information provided

-- 71 We have assessed this information and identified the following issues: - 72 The examination of the information provided, as well as the selection of the requested test and the test design are addressed under Appendix 1, Section 10.
+- You have provided an adaptation based on grouping of substances and read-across approach under Annex XI, Section 1.5. for short-term toxicity testing to aquatic invertebrates but no information on long-term toxicity on aquatic invertebrates for the Substance. - 71 In the comments to the draft decision, you agree to perform the requested study. - 3.2.
+Assessment of the information provided - We have assessed this information and identified the following issues: - 73 The examination of the information provided, as well as the selection of the requested test and the test design are addressed under Appendix 1, Section 11.